Justin-Hwang/Data-Science-Project/README.md

 ## Dataset Description
-The dataset is comprehensively described, including its types and details.
+The dataset is comprehensively described, including its types and details in the final project report.
 We utilized two datasets, namely the Yellow Taxi Dataset and the Weather Dataset, covering the period from January 1st, 2022, to December 31st, 2022.
 The Yellow Taxi Dataset is collected from NYC Taxi and Limousine Commission (TLC) and The weather data is collected from Visual Crossing which is a leading provider of weather data.
 The Weather Dataset has (365, 33) dimension, and Yellow Taxi Dataset has (39656098, 19) dimension.
 The links can be found as below:

 [1] TLC Trip Record Data - TLC. (n.d.).
 Www.nyc.gov. https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page